 - The current MC establishment believes that they know how best to spend your money, but FACTS PROVE that they DO NOT!!!

-This election and rollback isn’t about a few pennies, it is about restoring the voice of the people and making city hall a government that truly is OF, By and FOR the people!
+This election and rollback aren’t about a few pennies, it is about restoring the voice of the people and making city hall a government that truly is OF, By and FOR the people!

 This is just another reason why I ask for you to vote the first choice on each of the items on the May 7 ballot!
 With Nathan Hodges, Wayne Orchard, and me in office, your voice will finally be heard!